 Getting from Casablanca Port

-Getting from Casablanca Port into the heart of the city is relatively straightforward.
-However, because it is a busy industrial area, you generally cannot just walk out on your own.
+Getting from the port into the heart of the city is fairly straightforward.
+Since it’s a busy industrial area, you usually can’t walk out on your own.

-Due to strict port rules, pedestrians and unauthorized taxis are often blocked from entering the industrial zone.
-As a result, most cruise passengers use one of these two methods to reach the city:
+Because of strict port rules, pedestrians and unauthorized taxis are often blocked from entering the industrial zone.
+Most cruise passengers instead use one of these two ways to reach the city:

 Official Free Shuttle: